faisalmemon/ios-crash-dump-analysis-book/README.md

-source | Parent directory of compilable source code markdown | Markdown files for the body text of the book examples | Examples of crashes automation | Sikulix automation scripts to produce screenshots, etc. screenshots | Screenshots
+source | Parent directory of compilable source code markdown | Markdown files for the body text of the book examples | Examples of crashes automation | Not yet used screenshots | Screenshots

 ## Branch Policy